Lovingkindness and Compassion Meditation Teacher Training

 in ourselves and in our students.
 Skillfully being present with suffering, difficult emotions, resisting the urge to give advice, enabling empathy, and developing self-soothing mechanisms.

-Video Workshop 2: Building Your Toolkit
+Video Workshop 2: Staying Present and Open and Building Your Toolkit

 Learning, sharing, and developing tools, practices, and exercises to help students build compassion and expand their capacity to be with difficult emotions and thoughts.